zumasys/docs/site/jbase/get-started/introduction/jQL/README.md

 ### JBCUserConversions

-Are user developed subroutines that perform user defined conversions.
+Theses are user developed subroutines which perform user defined conversions.
 They take 5 arguments, that is :

 - result - return value.
 - source - original value.